 It was a privilege to represent the decent, law-abiding majority in my work prosecuting hardened criminals.
 I have prosecuted international drug trafficking rings, gun-runners and fraudsters who steal £100s million from British taxpayers.
 I am one of only 30 advocates in England and Wales appointed to the prestigious Attorney General’s Regulators Panel and the Serious Fraud Office’s List of specialist fraud prosecutors.
 I hope to put my experiences in the criminal courts to good use in the political world.

-As your Member of Parliament, I speak up for the constituency of Louth & Horncastle on a range of issues, including the provision of rural broadband, defence, wind turbines, coastal issues, roads, schools, the health service and the importance of the rural way of life.
-I am the Vice Chair of the All Party Parliamentary Groups on Diabetes and on Broadband.
+First elected in 2015 and re-elected in 2017, I have spoken up for the constituency of Louth & Horncastle on a range of issues, including the provision of rural broadband, defence, wind turbines, coastal issues, roads, schools, the health service and the importance of the rural way of life.
+I was the Vice Chair of the All Party Parliamentary Groups on Diabetes and on Broadband.

-In the constituency, I host public meetings including the Jobs & Apprenticeships Fair, Flood Forums and a Broadband Summit.
-I hold regular advice surgeries and I am keen to visit schools, businesses, farms and attend community events.
+In the constituency, I have hosted public meetings including the Jobs & Apprenticeships Fair, Flood Forums and a Broadband Summit.
+I have held regular advice surgeries and I am keen to visit schools, businesses, farms and attend community events.

 My husband Paul is Managing Director of a British food company.
 We like to spend what little spare time we have going to running around after our son, Monty, building sandcastles on the beautiful Lincolnshire coastline and pulling our boots on to walk the Wolds.